The Masters set for epic finale: Scottie Scheffler faces stiff final-day challenge from star-studded field

 "Thankfully I've already been able to win two [majors], so I can kind of go back on those experiences and take that experience into tomorrow.

-"It doesn't mean tomorrow is going to be a perfect day or go exactly as I planned.
+"It doesn't mean it is going to be a perfect day or go exactly as I planned.
 But I know how to prep, at least.
-And I think I've got a pretty good plan, so hopefully we can execute it tomorrow.
+And I think I've got a pretty good plan, so hopefully we can execute it.

 "It always crosses your mind [winning the green jacket].
 I'm not going to say that it doesn't... we are here on a Saturday night, and I'm one back."